What Is a WISP and Why Do Tax Professionals Need One?

 Multi-Factor Authentication (MFA)

-MFA is mandatory for all accounts accessing customer information systems.
-This includes tax preparation software, email accounts, cloud storage, remote desktop connections, and administrative portals.
-Implement authenticator apps or hardware security keys rather than SMS-based MFA, which is vulnerable to SIM-swapping attacks.
-See our detailed guide on two-factor authentication for tax professionals.
+MFA is mandatory for all accounts accessing customer information systems, including tax preparation software, email accounts, cloud storage, remote desktop connections, and administrative portals.
+Use authenticator apps or hardware security keys rather than SMS-based MFA, which is vulnerable to SIM-swapping attacks.

 Secure Backup